Updated: May 2026

 By Françoise Pollard, Realtor®, and Keith Goldson, Broker, Keith & Françoise Real Estate Team, eXp Realty Brokerage.
-We advise GTA buyers across the full Niagara corridor, including residential Niagara Falls neighbourhoods like Stamford and Chippawa.
+We work GTA buyers across the full Niagara corridor, with active representation in residential Niagara Falls neighbourhoods like Stamford, Chippawa, and Willoughby.

-Most GTA buyers dismiss Niagara Falls without looking past Clifton Hill.
+Many GTA buyers initially dismiss Niagara Falls without looking past Clifton Hill.
 That is a mistake.
-Residential Niagara Falls, particularly the Stamford, Chippawa, and Willoughby areas, offers established detached homes, strong schools, and direct GO Train access to Union Station at prices well below St Catharines and far below the GTA.
+Residential Niagara Falls, particularly Stamford, Chippawa, and Willoughby, offers established detached homes, access to established schools, and direct GO Train access to Union Station at prices well below the GTA.
 The tourist corridor and the residential city are genuinely different places.

 On This Page